-Lesson 4 – Year 3 and Year 4
+Lesson 4 – Year 3

-How well can I recognise the different persuasive devices used in the letter?
+How well can I identify persuasive devices used in the letter?

 Choose at least 3 features from the checklist on page 2 and underline these features in your chosen colour on the letter.
 Tip: Use the detailed information on page 3 to give you more examples.